pingcap/tidb-dev-guide/src/understand-tidb/rbo.md

 This is a very fundamental optimization.
 It will prune unneeded columns for each operator.

 This main logic is in `PruneColumns(parentUsedCols []*expression.Column) error` method of the `LogicalPlan` interface.
 It traverses the plan tree from top to bottom.
-Each operator receives which columns are used by the parent operator, then uses this information to prune unneeded columns from itself (different kinds of operator would have different behaviors), then collect and pass columns needed by itself to children operators.
+Each operator receives which columns are used by the parent operator, then uses this information to prune unneeded columns from itself (different kinds of operator would have different behaviors), then collect and pass columns needed by itself to its children.

 ### Decorrelation